The first player to win the UEFA women's award twice and Denmark's all-time leading scorer: we salute Bayern's Pernille Harder.

 On being an LGBTQ+ role model alongside her partner, Chelsea captain Magdalena Eriksson: "We play as role models individually, but also together, having come out and having to be open about it.
 I didn't realise until that picture came out how big an inspiration we actually are for a lot of people."

 On joining Chelsea: "I'm excited to just play for such a big club, to play with so many amazing players and to also be playing in the league.
 The English league, it's so exciting at the moment and I'm really looking forward to it."

 After her second UEFA award: "These individual awards you get, it always shows that what you're doing is the right thing and that I'm on the right path.
 So obviously I'm super happy about it."

 On joining Bayern: "FC Bayern is a great club, the players and the team have a lot of potential.
 I really wanted to be a part of it."

 What she might achieve yet

-• Denmark are yet to qualify for a World Cup or win a major title, but with Harder as their spearhead that is not out of the question.
+• Denmark are yet to win a major tournament, but with Harder as their spearhead that is not out of the question.